lavenklau/homo3d/README.md

 * `-prefix`: output path suffixed with `/`
 * `-in`: variable input determined by other options, e.g., a OpenVDB file path when the argument of `-init` is `manual`.
 * `-N`: maximal iteration number, default is `300`.
+* `-relthres`: the relative residual tolerance on FEM equation, default is `1e-2`.
+(The `master` branch may not work well with tolerance smaller than `1e-5`.
+Usually, the default value is enough to produce a satisfactory result).